hjmschoonvelde/ess_qta_2023/Lab_sessions/Day_1/Lab_Session_QTA_1.md

 ## Dataframes

 A different object in `R` is a so called dataframe.
-A dataframe contains multiple vectors which together construct a set variables for cases (a dataset) The nice thing about a `dataframe` is that these vectors can contain values of different types (character, numeric, logical, factor).
+Dataframes are data displayed in tabular format.
+Data Frames can have different types of data inside it.
+While the first column can be character, the second and third can be numeric or logical.
 This is different from other objects, such as a `matrix` which can only contain one particular object type.

 In order to create a dataframe we can use the \`data.frame()’ function.